 Let’s just say, I learned a lot of the life lessons I write about on this blog the hard way!

 I finally started loving and accepting myself for who I truly am.
 Biggest game-changer ever right there!

 I’m the first to admit, it hasn’t all been smooth sailing.
-I’ve had to deal with some career setbacks but I’m in there moving my life forward.
+I’ve had to deal with some career and relationship setbacks but I’m in there moving my life forward.

 The truth is shit still happens even when you love yourself.